Rosendale Theatre: Ownership by the Theatre Collective

 That July, the RTC took out a $385,000 mortgage on the Theatre from two banks, the Rondout Savings Bank and the Ulster Savings Bank.
 After being run by the Cacchios for 61 years, the RTC assumed ownership of the Theatre on August 19, 2010.
 Announcing its intent to show the same kind of movies that the Theatre screened during the Cacchio's tenure, the group also agreed to continue exhibiting live acts, continue participating in the Woodstock Film Festival, renovate the building, and add digital equipment.
 The second and third floors may be renovated and used for offices, and as space for rehearsals and performances.

 The RTC secured a new retractable screen by October 2010, from a New Windsor–based entertainment supplier, to replace the fixed screen that had obscured access to the Theatre's 15 ft stage.
 The new screen opened the stage by 20 ft, allowing live acts.
 Under the Cacchios, the screen had been replaced once a decade, with an engineer performing maintenance once every six months.
 Eight Behringer stereo surround sound speakers and two subwoofers were installed in the building in December 2010.
 By February 2011, the RTC also added a digital projector, a stage thrust, a server for digital programming, and a new phone system.
 The group announced plans to add a concession stand, an additional server, and an uninterruptible power supply.
 The group also intended to move the ticket booth outside during warm months.

 In late February 2011, Assemblyman Cahill helped the RTC secure a $175,000 state grant to pay for part of the $250,000 worth of renovations to the building.
 The renovations included improvements to the ticket and concession stands, and repairs to the Theatre's lighting system, roof, ceiling, and bathroom.
 It would also allow the RTC to buy new curtains and wall coverings, and to restore the building's exterior.
 That March, the town began applying for $300,000 to $500,000 in state grants to restore buildings on Main Street.
 The agency responsible for distributing the grants reported that the Theatre may be eligible for up to $250,000 in state funding to "help establish or expand [it] as a cultural or business anchor that is key to local revitalization efforts".

+Anthony Cacchio Jr. continued to run the theater's projectors until his death in 2020, a job the 85-year-old had done since he was 16 years old.